stevenswj/UserService/README.md

 The User Service is a simple Java Spring Boot REST application for user management.

 The application is designed to be very simple and light weight, runnable over a single jar.
-For demo purposes and simplicity, it utilizes a built-in embedded SQLite database for persistence of user information, storing data in-memory, which allows the project to be run without needing a separate database.
+For demo purposes and simplicity, it utilizes a built-in embedded SQLite database to simulate persistence of user information, storing data in-memory, which allows the project to be run without needing a separate database.
 The embedded Tomcat server is also built-in.
 Lastly, the application does not come packaged with a front end, so you may use your own if you wish.
 The application consumes and produces JSON over REST.

 Getting Started